mariuz/flamerobin/src/ibpp/readme.txt

 this interface on IBPP::Blob was logical now that IBPP::Statement had a direct support for blobs and std:string.

-- An IBPP::Row has been introduced and the code refactored around it.
-This is perfectly functionnal but is still a concept in the works for this 2.4 release.
-So we ask users of IBPP not to start using IBPP::Row as is, consider it already deprecated in its current form.
-We will introduce something 'bigger' in the next major version (3.0.

 - Added void ClientLibSearchPaths(const std::string&);
 On Win32 platform, ClientLibSearchPaths() allows to setup one or multiple additional paths (separated with a ';') where IBPP will look for the client